John Van Seters

 John Van Seters (May 2, 1935 – April 9, 2025) was a Canadian scholar of the Hebrew Bible (Old Testament) and the Ancient Near East.
 He was a University Distinguished Professor at the University of North Carolina, and James A. Gray Professor of Biblical Literature at UNC.
-He took his PhD at Yale University in Near Eastern Studies (1965) and a Th.D. h.c. from the University of Lausanne (1999).
+He completed his Ph.D at Yale University in Near Eastern Studies (1965) and earned a Th.D. h.c. from the University of Lausanne (1999).
 His honours and awards include a Guggenheim Fellowship, an NEH fellowship, an ACLS Fellowship, and research fellowships at Oxford, Cambridge, Katholieke Universiteit Leuven, and National Research Foundation of South Africa.
 His many publications include The Hyksos: A New Investigation (1966); Abraham in History and Tradition (1975); In Search of History (1983, for which he won the James H. Breasted Prize and the American Academy of Religion book award); The Edited Bible (2006); and The Biblical Saga of King David (2009).

 Van Seters died in Waterloo, Ontario on April 9, 2025, at the age of 89.